What is attribution and why is it such a big deal?

 - When selecting which model is appropriate for your business, consider the proportion of spend you are putting into the channel (in this case Facebook).
 If you are spending a majority of your budget on this channel you should likely pick a model that is closer to the top limit, if it’s a minor portion of your budget it’s likely correct to pick a model closer to the lower limit.
 Consider the amount of data that each model makes available as this will affect your foundation for decision-making.

 - Models that consistently show similar results are in practice equivalent.
-Consider the three models in the above graph which are roughly equal in amount of conversions: even credit, positional 30% and time decay 1D.
-Regardless of which of these we chose our actions are going to be the same, hence we should consider these models equivalent in terms of what actions we will take.
+Consider the three models in the above graph which are roughly equal in the number of conversions: even credit, positional 30%, and time decay 1D.
+Regardless of which of these we chose, our actions are going to be the same, hence we should consider these models equivalent in terms of what actions we will take.

-This type of analysis while quite basic will still provide good insight, remember that we are only looking for a model that is better than what we have today rather than perfection.
-This will help you make a more informed decision when deciding which attribution model you want to use, it’s often very useful to use a rule based model since while it might be less accurate than some data-driven counterparts it’s quicker to arrive at and quite a bit easier to work with / take action on.
+This type of analysis, while quite basic, will still provide good insight.
+Remember that we are only looking for a model that is better than what we have today rather than perfection.
+This will help you make more informed decisions when deciding which attribution model you want to use, it’s often very useful to use a rule-based model since while it might be less accurate than some data-driven counterparts it’s quicker to arrive at and quite a bit easier to work with / take action on.

 Turning insights to action

 If attribution had commandments written on a stone tablet there would likely be only two and it’d likely say something like this:

 - Thou shall not pursue perfection but rather an improvement.

 - Thou shall not use the power of attribution in vain.